louislam/uptime-kuma/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code and test it
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings
 - [ ] My code needed automated testing.
-I have added them
+I have added them (this is optional task)

 ## Screenshots (if any)